bump-sh-examples/spring-code-first/README.md

 Want to see how it will look without downloading anything?
 Take a look at this documentation [deployed with Bump.sh](https://bump.sh/bump-examples/hub/code-samples/doc/spring-code-first) already.

+## Thanks

+The sample code was inspired by https://github.com/spring-guides/tut-rest

 ## License

 The contents of this repository are licensed under [CC BY-NC-SA